HaxePunk/haxepunk.com/documentation/cookbook/drawing-multiple-scenes.md

 HXP.engine.pushScene(new MenuScene());
 ```

-The parent scene will no longer be active (update won't be called) but it will
+The parent scene will no longer be active (update won't be called automatically)
-be visible underneath your MenuScene.
+but it will be visible underneath your MenuScene.

 When you call `HXP.engine.popScene()`, your scene will be removed from the
 stack, setting the previous scene active again.